 Through its education program, Open Stages, the Center is an arts learning leader bringing thousands of students to its campus to see performances, study with talented teaching artists and learn the backstage technical crafts.
 And with its Community Partners program, the Center works with social service agencies to provide free tickets to under-served individuals and families.
 These programs are made possible by the ongoing support of donors and members.

 The Center’s five resident companies are among the city’s leading arts institutions: Anita N. Martinez Ballet Folklorico, Dallas Black Dance Theatre, The Dallas Opera, Dallas Theater Center and Texas Ballet Theater.

 Designed by internationally acclaimed architects, the Center’s performance spaces are some of the finest venues in the world:

-- Elaine D. and Charles A. Sammons Park is an urban park with native plants and grasses, landscaped lawns, performance spaces, a reflecting pool.
-Sammons Park was designed by Michel Desvigne and includes the Information Center designed by Foster + Partners.
+Elaine D. and Charles A. Sammons Park is an urban park with native plants and grasses, landscaped lawns, performance spaces, a reflecting pool.
+Sammons Park was designed by Michel Desvigne and includes the Center Café designed by Foster + Partners.

-The Center’s mission is to provide a public gathering place that strengthens community and fosters creativity through the presentation of performing arts.
+The Center’s mission is to provide a public gathering place that strengthens community and fosters creativity through the presentation of performing arts and arts education programs.
 For more information about the AT&T Performing Arts Center and to purchase tickets, become a member, or make a donation, visit www.attpac.org.